These easy Bombay potatoes are a simple and healthy side dish with tons of flavour - perfect to serve alongside your

 Easy potato side dish

-My Bombay potatoes are super simple – I don’t do complicated!
+My Bombay potatoes are a super simple Indian side dish - I don't do complicated!

 I just mixed some boiled new potatoes with curry paste (I used a tikka paste) and a dollop of Greek yogurt, along with some onions and tomatoes.
 Then, roast!
 That's all there is to it.

 You could swap the tikka paste for your own favourite combination of dried spices if you prefer, but I do love using shop-bought curry pastes every now and then.
 Someone much more talented than me has already found the perfect blend, and I'm happy to go with that if it saves me time!

-I cooked my Bombay potatoes in the oven, because it’s easy and hands-off.
-Just stick the tray in the oven for 45 minutes or so, stirring once, and your Bombay potatoes will be ready!
+I cooked my Bombay potatoes in the oven, because it's easy and hands-off.
+Just stick the tray in the oven for 45 minutes or so, stirring once, and your roasted potatoes will be ready!

 The spicy, yogurty marinade cooks right into the potatoes, making them extra tasty, and creates a nice crispiness around the edges.
 The roasted tomatoes and onions help to make sure the dish doesn't feel too dry.
 You don't actually need to add any oil to your Bombay potatoes, so this is a pretty healthy side dish too!

 What to serve with Bombay potatoes

-Bombay potatoes are really a side dish, so you’ll probably want to serve some sort of Indian-style curry alongside them.
-They’re a tasty alternative to rice, or you can serve them as one element of a big Indian feast - with your favourite curry, a side dish like saag aloo or tarka dal, rice, naan bread, onion bhajis, and a big dollop of mango chutney!
+Bombay potatoes are really a side dish, so you'll probably want to serve some sort of vegetarian curry alongside them.
+They're a tasty alternative to rice, or you can serve them as one element of a big Indian feast - with your favourite curry, a side dish like saag aloo or tarka dal, rice, naan bread, onion bhajis, and a big dollop of mango chutney!